patsys/traefik-boshrelease/deployment/README.md

 ### `operations/enable-web-backend.yml`

-This operation file enable the `web` backend for viewing the Træfik config through a read-only web UI.
-This managment UI is protected by a Basic Auth username and password.
+This operation file enables the `web` backend for viewing the Træfik config through a read-only web UI.
+This managment UI runs on port `8080` and is protected by a Basic Auth username and password.

+### `operations/enable-web-backend-tls.yml`

+Together with `enable-web-backend.yml`, this enables TLS on the `web` backend, and have it served on port `8443`.

+### `operations/enable-web-backend-readwrite.yml`

+This operation file enables the `web` backend for modifying the Træfik config through a read-only web UI and a read-write API.
+Enabling this is discouraged in production, unless proper access restrictions are applied on the `web` backend, and TLS is enabled.

+### `operations/latest-release.yml`

+By default, the default deployment manifest pins this release version to the latest final version available.
+When iterating on newer versions of this BOSH release, you'll be interested in using the `latest` release that has been uploaded to the BOSH Director.
+This is exactly what's provided by this operations file.